-The most critical piece of voter education in an RCV election is the ballot itself and its instructions.
+The most critical piece of voter education in an RCV election is the ballot itself: its instructions, how voters record their preferences, and the general design of the ballot.
 As part of its project with the Ranked Choice Voting Resource Center and FairVote, the Center for Civic Design released a usability report describing best practices for ranked choice voting ballots.
 They include:

-Although a variety of ballot styles exist, the most usable paper ballot option that allows voters to rank all candidates and can be read by existing optical scan voting systems is the grid layout, as shown in the sample contest shown at the top of this page.
+Although a variety of ballot styles exist, the most usable paper ballot option that allows voters to rank all candidates and can be read by existing optical scan voting systems is the grid layout, as shown in the sample contest above.

 Images of each of the ballots designed and tested by the Center for Civic Design may be viewed and downloaded here.
 The full report from the Center for Civic Design may be read online below (ballot design begins on page 44).